urban-wombat/flattables/README.md

 Check its validity with gotsyntax:

-    $ gotsyntax tables.got
+    `$ gotsyntax tables.got`
-    tables.got (syntax okay 3 tables)

-Note: FlatTables is a little more strict than gotables syntax:
+FlatTables is a little more strict than gotables syntax:
 * Table names must start with an uppercase character.
 * Column names must start with a lowercase character.
 * Table names or column names that so much as look like Go key words are not permitted.
 Table and column names end up as